-- Concept of value, Classification of values and the nature of various kinds of values

-- Morality and value difference

-- Value Education: concept and need.

-UNIT II: VIEWS OF VALUE DEVELOPMENT

-- Psychological views on development of morality and personal values reference to Kohlberg and Freud; determinants of personal value - Views of Vivekananda in inculcating values and developing Man of Character

-UNIT III: DEVELOPING VALUES
+- Concept of values value, Classification of values and the nature of various kinds of values - Morality and value difference - Value Education: Its-concept and need. - UNIT II: VIEWS OF VALUE DEVELOPMENT - Psychological views on development of morality and personal values reference to Kohlberg and Freud; determinants of personal value - Views of Vivekananda in inculcating values and developing Man of Character UNIT III: DEVELOPING VALUES - Role of school, family, society and mass media on development of and erosion of values. - Role of syllabi of different subjects ubjects and co-curricular activities in value education.inculcating values

+UNIT HH:IV: METHODS

-- Role of school, family, society and mass media on development and erosion of values. - Role of syllabi of different subjects and co-curricular activities in inculcating values UNIT IV: METHODS - Teaching Strategies for Value Education: Storytelling, Role-playing, and Discussion. - Techniques for measurement of values: Rating Scales, Questionnaire, Observation, some standardized tools for measurement of values.
+- Teaching Strategies for Value Education: Storytelling, Role-playing, and Discussion. - Techniques for measurement of values: Rating Scales, Questionnaire, Observation, some standardized tools for measurement of values.

-- Designing activities to inculcate various kinds of values - Story telling & discussion - Planning for a Cleanliness programme: self, class-room, campus. - Preparation of a measure of value: Rating Scale
+- Aesthetic value: Plantation of a tree per head. (compulsory) - Designing activities to inculcate various kinds of values - Story telling & discussion - Planning for a Cleanliness programme: self, class-room, university campus.
+OR - Preparation & implementation of a measure of value: Rating on 2/3/4/5 point scale of 10 behaviors of any 5 or 3 companions in a class with particular incidents.Scale